S&P Global Ratings

-S&P Global Ratings (previously Standard & Poor's and informally known as S&P) is an American credit rating agency (CRA) and a division of S&P Global that publishes financial research and analysis on stocks, bonds, and commodities.
+S&P Global Ratings (previously Standard & Poor's and informally known as S&P) is an American credit rating agency (CRA) and a division of S&P Global that publishes credit ratings on debt issued by companies, governments and structured finance vehicles.
 S&P is considered the largest of the Big Three credit-rating agencies, which also include Moody's Ratings and Fitch Ratings.
-Its head office is located on 55 Water Street in Lower Manhattan, New York City.
+Its former equity and fund research business was sold to CFRA in 2016 equity-index products sit with S&P Dow Jones Indices.